AF-GRILL/DISPluginForUnreal/README.md

 - Contains various DIS related variables.
 - Notable functions:
     - Ground Clamping
+		- Default implemented behavior line traces toward the earth using NED vectors.
+Returns a single hit point for ground clamping location.
+		- Returns an array of transforms in case custom implementation want multiple points.
         - Can be overriden in blueprints for a custom implementation.
 - Contains event bindings for:
     - Receiving each type of DIS Entity PDU currently implemented.